Frequently Asked Questions

 - Since 2010, we’re fortunate to have worked with hundreds of landlords in 2,000+ buildings in 46 states.

-- Our customers collectively control more than $2,000,000,000,000 in Assets Under Management and include private equity firms Goldman Sachs and Blackstone, and REITs Ventas and American Healthcare REIT.
+- Our customers collectively control more than $2,000,000,000,000 in Assets Under Management and include private equity firms Goldman Sachs and Blackstone, and REITs such as Ventas and American Healthcare REIT.

 - For video and other testimonials see here.